mlevanduski/Disaster_Response_Project/README.md

 ## How to Run
 1. Run the main() function in the process_data.py module - This will extract the data from the csv source files, transform, and load the data to a sqlite data table.
-Example from root directory: "python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db"
+Example from root directory: "python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db"
 3. Run the main() function in the train_classifier.py module - This will use the sqlite data table to train a machine learning model.
 The model is dumped to a pickle file.
-Example from root directory: "python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl"
+Example from root directory: "python train_classifier.py DisasterResponse.db classifier.pkl"
 4. Run the terminal command "python run.py" in the app directory to run the web app
 5. Go to http://127.0.0.1/